mano3-1/CovidNet/README.md

 1. using a lung segmenatation model to get rid of unnecessary biases and create new data.
 2. using self super learning to pretrain a CNN model with new data taken from various sources.
 3. fine tuining it on the classification task and getting Grad-cam heatmaps.
-4.creating a fully optimised pipeline for the above in one package.
+4.creating a fully optimised pipeline for the above in one package Reason to choose X-ray scans and not CT scans is due to the fact that x-ray is cheaper and safer than CT scans and almost all hospitals have them.